-A relatively large number of people in Camden telecommute to their jobs.
-Overall, about 15.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Camden is a college town.
-There are a lot of students in Camden attending college, and as a result Camden provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Camden is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Camden enrolled in college, Camden has a number of services, amenities and opportunities geared towards the needs and activities of students.

 In terms of college education, Camden is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.83% of adults in Camden have a college degree.